ivansanchezg/videogames-api-demo/server/README.md

 Clone the repository or download the ZIP.

-Open a terminal and change directory to the repository and execute `$ mvn clean package`.
+Open a terminal and change directory to the `server` repository and execute `$ mvn clean package`.

 Once the build is complete execute `$ java -jar target/videogamesapi-1.0-jar-with-dependencies.jar`.
 This command will start the server on your localhost on port 9090.